carbon-language/carbon-lang/llvm/docs/MakefileGuide.rst

 (or your operating system's equivalents).
 While this isn't strictly necessary on Linux and a few other platforms, it is required on systems like HP-UX and Darwin.
-You should use ``LOADABLE_MODULE`` for any shared library that you intend to be loaded into an tool via the ``-load`` option.
-See the `WritingAnLLVMPass.html <WritingAnLLVMPass.html#makefile>`_ document for an example of why you might want to do this.
+You should use ``LOADABLE_MODULE`` for any shared library that you intend to be loaded into an tool via the ``-load`` option.  `Pass documentation
+<writing-an-llvm-pass-makefile>`_ has an example of why you might want to do
+this.

 Bitcode Modules
 ^^^^^^^^^^^^^^^